immobiliare/backstage-plugin-gitlab/README.md

 ## License

-This plugin is based on the original work of [loblaw-sre/backstage-plugin-gitlab](https://github.com/loblaw-sre/backstage-plugin-gitlab) by Sathish Kumar.
+This plugin is based on the original work of [loblaw-sre/backstage-plugin-gitlab](https://github.com/loblaw-sre/backstage-plugin-gitlab) by @satrox28 and @Balasundaram.

 This plugin is under [Apache 2.0 license](LICENSE), see [NOTICE](NOTICE) for copyright.